1414213/scwin2/README.md

 "InvertX": false,
 "InvertY": false
 ```
-Sets a trackpad to act as a trackball.&ensp;`HasInertia` sets whether the trackball will roll when input stops.&ensp;`Sensitivity` sets the resolution of sensitivity measured as pixels per diameter.&ensp;For example when set to 500 an input the length of half the trackpad will move the mouse cursor 250 pixels.&ensp;`Decceleration` sets how fast the trackball deccelerates when rolling.&ensp;`InvertX` and `InvertY` invert the x and y axises.
+Sets a trackpad to act as a trackball.  `HasInertia` sets whether the trackball will roll when input stops.  `Sensitivity` sets the resolution of sensitivity measured as pixels per diameter.
+For example when set to 500 an input the length of half the trackpad will move the mouse cursor 250 pixels.  `Decceleration` sets how fast the trackball deccelerates when rolling.  `InvertX` and `InvertY` invert the x and y axises.

 ### StickButtonCross
 ```